 - The credit control function in a factoring facility is outsourced, thus the client has little control over their sales ledger

-- The factoring facility is disclosed i.e. the debtor will know that you are using a disclosed factoring facility
+- The factoring facility is disclosed i.e. your customer will know that you are using a factoring facility

 - Spot factoring is offered by some factoring firms and allows clients to selectively factor their invoices.
 This is not standard practice, most traditional products offer a whole turnover facility.

 - Invoice discounting is usually used by companies that are larger than those that use factoring.

 - Different invoice discounters will have different entry requirements but typically revenues must be over £500,000 and in some cases £1 million.